 Girl Scouts of Colorado is 32,000 strong—more than 22,000 girls and 10,000 adults who believe in the power of every G.I.R.L.
 (Go-getter, Innovator, Risk-taker, Leader)™ to change the world.
 Our extraordinary journey began more than 100 years ago with the original G.I.R.L., Juliette Gordon “Daisy” Low.
 On March 12, 1912, in Savannah, Ga., she organized the very first Girl Scout troop, and every year since, we’ve honored her vision and legacy, building girls of courage, confidence, and character who make the world a better place.
 We’re the preeminent leadership development organization for girls.
 Girl Scouts offers every girl a chance to practice a lifetime of leadership, adventure, and success.
 To volunteer, reconnect, donate, or join, visit www.girlscoutsofcolorado.org

 The Colorado Women’s Hall of Fame was created to recognize, honor and preserve the contributions of trailblazing Colorado women.
 Both historical and contemporary women have shared foresight, vision and accomplishment, but lacked a forum for recognition.
 Since 1985, the Hall has inducted 152 extraordinary women who have been outstanding in their field, elevated the status of women, helped open new frontiers for women or inspired others by their example.
 Inductees include scientists, teachers, social activists, philanthropists, authors, business leaders, elected officials and more.

-To learn more about inductees: Women in the Hall
+To learn more about inductees, visit: Women of the Hall